Andy-Tatman/BitSet-KeY-Artifact/README.md

-# Artifact Name
+# Overview
-Analysis and Formal Specification of OpenJDK's BitSet: Proof files
+This repository contains the files that go along with our paper, "Analysis and Formal Specification of OpenJDK's BitSet".
+Specifically, we have the following:

-# Summary
+* The original BitSet.java code file, without edits.
+* The edited BitSet.java code file, which contains our formal specification.
+* The other .java files and the necessary .key file in order to use the files with KeY 2.10.0.
+* A series of proofs completed in KeY.

+The original proof files artifact can be found at [here on Zenodo](https://doi.org/10.5281/zenodo.8043379), and the full paper can be found [here on Springer's website](https://doi.org/10.1007/978-3-031-47705-8_8).

+# Details for the artifact:
-Goal: This artifact provides the original version of the BitSet class, as well as the version annotated with a JML specification.
+* Goal: This artifact provides the original version of the BitSet class, as well as the version annotated with a JML specification.
 This artifact further includes the KeY prover executable, and a number of completed proofs relevant to the paper.
-Authors: Andy S. Tatman, Hans-Dieter A. Hiep, Stijn de Gouw.
+* Authors: Andy S. Tatman, Hans-Dieter A. Hiep, Stijn de Gouw.
-Paper reference: Paper 4647
-Cite as: Tatman, Andy S., Hiep, Hans-Dieter A., & de Gouw, Stijn.
+* Cite as: Tatman, Andy S., Hiep, Hans-Dieter A., & de Gouw, Stijn.
 (2023).
 Analysis and Formal Specification of OpenJDK's BitSet: Proof files.
 Zenodo. https://doi.org/10.5281/zenodo.8043379

-The full paper can be found at: https://doi.org/10.1007/978-3-031-47705-8_8

-# Hardware Requirements
-The standard settings of the JVM appear to be sufficient to run KeY, load any of the completed proofs, and to replicate any of our completed proofs.
-It is recommended to have at least 2GB RAM to run KeY smoothly.
-The KeY application runs on OpenJDK version 11 as installed on the iFM virtual machine.

-## Set-up
+## Set-up for KeY
-Unzip the compressed folder.
-Navigate to the top-level directory within the (now uncompressed) zip.
+You can download KeY (version 2.10.0) from [the KeY project's website](https://www.key-project.org/download/).
 You can then launch the application in a terminal using:

 $ java -jar key-2.10.0-exe.jar